FuelLabs/fuels-ts/apps/docs/src/guide/contracts/inter-contract-calls.md

 ### Contract: `TokenDepositor`

-The TokenDepositor contract imports the SimpleToken contract and calls its `deposit` function to deposit tokens:
+The `TokenDepositor` contract imports the `SimpleToken` contract and calls its `deposit` function to deposit tokens:

 <<< @/../../docs-snippets/contracts/token-depositor/src/main.sw#inter-contract-calls-2{ts:line-numbers}

-## Interacting with Contracts using the SDK
+## Inter-contract calls using the SDK

-Once both contracts are deployed, we can use the SDK to make the TokenDepositor contract call the SimpleToken contract.
+Once both contracts are deployed, we can use the SDK to make the `TokenDepositor` contract to call the `SimpleToken` contract.

 <<< @/../../docs-snippets/src/guide/contracts/inter-contract-calls.test.ts#inter-contract-calls-3{ts:line-numbers}